roijacob/seismic-ml/README.md

 Machine Learning using Raspberry Shake.

+CORRELATING RASPBERRY SHAKE 4D SENSORS WITH FINITE ELEMENT MODELING FOR STRUCTURAL HEALTH
+MONITORING AND UTILIZING MACHINE
+LEARNING CLASSIFICATION FOR
+HUMAN ACTIVITY DETECTION

+For complete data, you may approach me at

 ## Data Renaming Script (Optional)

 This script renames data files downloaded from Raspberry Shake to a more readable format.